-Willo Carey is Executive Director of Wider Horizons, a multimedia service developed by WHYY, the premier public broadcasting service for the Greater Philadelphia market, to address the needs and interests of the growing population approaching and in the second half of life - baby boomers planning their retirement or new careers, retirees and active elders, children of aging parents, and the frail homebound.
+Willo Carey is currently Manager of Donor Relations and previously Executive Director of Wider Horizons, a multimedia service developed by WHYY, the premier public broadcasting service for the Greater Philadelphia market, to address the needs and interests of the growing population approaching and in the second half of life - baby boomers planning their retirement or new careers, retirees and active elders, children of aging parents, and the frail homebound.

 Willo has been with WHYY since 1981, as Director of Development, Campaign Director of a $15 million capital campaign completed in 1999, and a member of WHYY's executive management team concerned with strategic planning, institutional branding and development of new services across a multimedia environment.
 Prior to joining WHYY, she was a fundraising professional for Planned Parenthood Southeastern Pennsylvania.
 She has an A.B. from Mount Holyoke College and did graduate work in sculpture at Tyler School of Art in Rome.
 She serves as Vice Chair of the Philadelphia Corporation for Aging and on the board of CARIE (Center for Advocacy for the Rights and Interests of the Elderly), the External Advisory Board of the University of Pennsylvania's Institute on Aging, the Executive Committee of the Section on Medicine and the Arts of The College of Physicians of Philadelphia, the Advisory Board of the Delaware Valley Schweitzer Fellows Program, and the Pennsylvania Task Force for Quality at the End of Life.
 Willo was honored for her work in Wider Horizons with the Eastern Pennsylvania Geriatric Society's 2005 President's Award, given for the first time in 15 years.